prometheus-community/postgres_exporter/README.md

 The PostgresSQL server's [data source name](http://en.wikipedia.org/wiki/Data_source_name) must be set via the `DATA_SOURCE_NAME` environment variable.

+For running it locally on a default Debian/Ubuntu install, this will work (transpose to init script as appropriate):

+    sudo -u postgres DATA_SOURCE_NAME="user=postgres host=/var/run/postgresql/ sslmode=disable" postgres_exporter

 ### Adding new metrics

 The exporter will attempt to dynamically export additional metrics if they are added in the